nigelcharman/ombfw-videos/script/source.md

 ---
 ![00:00-00:06](Field Maps OMB.mp4)

 Click on any of the purple Old Man's Beard symbols.
-The map shows multiple species, so make sure it's Old Man's Beard you've clicked on.

 If there's a few weeds reported nearby, you'll see a list of all the weeds, so work through them one by one.